 The Committee shall meet monthly.
 Special meetings may be called by the Chair as deemed necessary.

-Minutes of the meeting will be recorded by an ex-officio member from the Division of Finance and Administration.
+Minutes of the meeting will be recorded by an ex-officio member from the Division of Finance and Operations.
 The recorder will take notes and prepare a draft of the minutes for review and distribution to members.
 Minutes will be voted on for approval at the next regularly scheduled meeting.